kamilzaborowski/iac_aws_webapp/README.md

 Application server(s) will access database server with 3306 port to communicate with the MySQL DB itself

-Database credentials are gathered from AWS Secret Manager.
+Database credentials are gathered from Jenkins credential store, variable passed into the terraform apply -var $var...<br>
-DNS name for Application Load Balancer
+DNS name for Application Load Balancer will be taken from output after creation<br>

 <h2> How will you achieve version control for your coding ? </h2>